kitab-project-org/kitab-project-org.github.io/_posts/2021-10-15-Dispatches-from-al-Tabari-5--Reconstruct.md

     analysis (primarily for passim), typically 300 words in length (about the length of a book page).
   term: milestone
-- def: the given name of a person
-  term: Ism
 header:
   caption: Gentile Bellini - Scribe, 1479-1481 (Image courtesy of [Isabella Stewart
     Gardner Museum](https://www.gardnermuseum.org/experience/collection/10755), Boston)